Nerdpuff/max-skill-trim/README.md

 # Custom Trims

-The purpose of this branch is to allow people to submit custom trims.

-Trims can be browsed at: https://nathanquayle.github.io/max-skill-trim/.

 ## Installing custom trims.

 1. Find the trim you'd like from below and click the link or navigate to the trim manually by going to the custom-trims folder.